flutterkit/zerkerdocs/docs/guide/animation.md

 ### Features
 * Does one thing and one thing only: tween properties
 * Very simple to use, but it can achieve a lot of effects
-* Easing functions are reusable outside of Tween
+* Easing functions are reusable outside of Tween.

 ### About ease function
 <img :src="$withBase('/images/ease.png')" alt="">